| Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |

 We meet on the second Monday of the month to make a craft, play a game, and listen to music.

-Our activities for this month are paper collage-making and bingo.
+Our activities for this month are picture frame decorating and Zingo.

 This event is intended for adults with intellectual or developmental disabilities as well as their friends, family, and caregivers.